software-architects/vat-id-check/README.md

 ## Introduction

-This project ckecks the correctness of the data you use to create an invoice via Billomat.
+This project ckecks the correctness of the data you use to create an invoice via Billomat.<br>
-If the `UST_ID`, `company name`, `company address` are not correct, for example if you have a typo, you receive a message via slack in an certain channel you can configure.
+If the `UST_ID`, `company name`, `company address` are not correct, for example if you have a typo, you receive a message via slack in an certain channel you can configure<br>
-You also receive an `OK` message of the whole data, if it's correct.
+You also receive an `OK` message of the whole data, if it's correct.<br>
-If you do't want to, you can enable it in the configuration.
+If you do't want to, you can enable it in the configuration.<br>

 ![VatCheckReceive](https://github.com/software-architects/vat-id-check/blob/master/img/vatcheckreceive.png)